 Neighbors include locally employed people, dairy farmers, vacationers, retirees and homesteaders.
 A mixture of local and out-of-state people share interests in the resources of the land and waters.

 Vermont specialties include locally grown meats and vegetables, locally brewed craft beers,wines and ice cider, locally made cheeses, maple syrup and crafts.
 Day trips for shopping include Burlington, the Upper Valley area, and Littleton, NH for food, sports and all other departments.
-Services include the North Country Hospital with several local clinics in Barton, Newport and Island Pond.
+Services include the North Country Hospital with several local clinics.
 Senior citizen centers are common.
-Orleans and Derby provide convenient shopping (Walmart for example)
+Orleans and Derby provide convenient shopping (Walmart for example) Visit getnekedvt.com.

 The Brownington school is part of the Orleans County Central Supervisory Union (OSCU) serving K-8, and Lake Region Union High School serves (9-12) out of the town's budget.
 Home schooling in Brownington is not uncommon.